 - Failure to thrive (poor growth or weight loss)

-- Stomach or chest pain
+- Stomach pain

 Who Is At Risk of Developing EoE?

 EoE can affect anyone.
 Males are at a higher risk.
 In some families, EoE may be passed down through genetics.

 EoE has a strong connection to allergies.
 It is common for people with EoE to have other allergic diseases usually caused by type 2 inflammation.
 These include asthma, allergic rhinitis, or eczema.
 When you have type 2 inflammation, you may have more than one allergic condition.
 Not all people with EoE have underlying allergies.
 In some families, several family members may have EoE.

 How Is EoE Diagnosed?

 EoE cannot be diagnosed by symptoms alone.
 While your primary care doctor can refer you to a specialist (allergy or gastroenterology) to assess your symptoms, the formal diagnosis of EoE is done by a gastroenterologist (GI doctor) using a test called an upper GI endoscopy, or EGD.
 You might hear it referred to as a “scope.”
 During this procedure, the doctor will take photos and small tissue samples, or biopsies, of the esophagus (and possibly stomach and small intestine) to look for eosinophils.